mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

    ]
 }
 ```
 {: codeblock}

-You can also get the list of evaluation metrics and values
+You can also get the list of evaluation metrics and values by issuing the following request:

 Request example: